State and Local Policy Database

 Also, Maine has had a loading order that requires utilities to use energy efficiency before any other traditional resource (35-A MRS 3210-C (4)) when securing energy resources by means of long-term contracts.
 In March 2010, the Governor signed Public Law Chapter 518, An Act To Enhance Maine's Clean Energy Opportunities.
 It goes beyond previous policy to set the goal for Efficiency Maine as “capturing all cost-effective energy efficiency resources available for electric and natural gas utility ratepayers”.

 Efficiency Maine plans energy efficiency programs in three-year increments.
-The fourth Triennial Plan covering fiscal years 2020-2022 was approved in 2019.
+The fifth Triennial Plan covering fiscal years 2023-2025 was approved in 2021.

 Energy Efficiency Resource Standards List All